-The Evaluation Framework is a key document supporting the implementation of the evaluation function in the Fund and guiding its evaluation practice.
+The Evaluation Framework has been a key document for over a decade, supporting the implementation of the evaluation function in the Fund and guiding its evaluation practice.
 The review and revision of the Fund’s Evaluation Framework and associated tools and guideline documents is as such a core work element of the FY21-FY23 strategy and work programme of the AF-TERG.

 - there have been many noteworthy Fund-level and external changes suggesting it is necessary to go beyond a simple updating of the Evaluation Framework’s current form.

 - after reviewing different options for the types of instruments, the inception phase found that an evaluation policy instrument might be best suited to the evaluation function of the Fund.
 This approach remains consistent with evaluation instruments in use by similar climate funds and multilateral agencies.

 A recommendation by the EFC to the Board was taken over in Decision B.36/32, requesting the AF-TERG in consultation with the Adaptation Fund Board Secretariat to prepare a draft evaluation policy for the Adaptation Fund that would replace the current evaluation framework.
 And to submit and present the draft evaluation policy to the EFC at its twenty-eighth meeting, for the Board’s consideration.

 As part of an on-going consultation with key Adaptation Fund stakeholders, March 11, 2021, the AF-TERG facilitated its first virtual event with Implementing Entities.
 The discussion has generated important inputs for the work on the revision of the Fund Evaluation Framework.